ADOPT A PET

 Begin Your Adoption From Anywhere

-View adoptable pets through the links below.
-Once you find the right pet, the next step is to submit an adoption survey.
-As soon as you click the finish button on their adoption survey, they will be automatically flagged for you.
-You can then choose from one of the available appointment times and schedule your conversation with an Adoption Specialist to continue the process.
+As soon as you click the finish button on your adoption survey, the pet will be automatically flagged for you.
+You can then choose from one of the available appointment times for your conversation with an Adoption Specialist to continue the process.

-To keep the process as convenient as possible for our adopters, appointment options are offered within a limited time period, and you’ll have the ability to choose either our in-person option or our new VIP remote option.
+To keep the process as convenient as possible for our adopters, appointment options are offered within a certain time period, and you’ll have the ability to choose whether to meet in person or use our new VIP remote option.
 When considering your appointment time, please be prepared to take the pet home the same day.
 (Note: some holds may be carried over to the next day depending on when the adoption process was started.)

 Frequently Asked Questions